Yasawa Islands: History

 The British navigator William Bligh was the first European to sight the Yasawas in 1789, following the Mutiny on the Bounty.
 Captain Barber in HMS Arthur visited the islands in 1794, but they were not charted until 1840, when they were surveyed and charted by a United States expedition commanded by Charles Wilkes.

 Throughout the 1800s, Tongan raiders bartered for, and sometimes stole, the sail mats for which the Yasawas were famous.
 The islands were largely ignored by the wider world until World War II, when the United States military used them as communications outposts.

+Climate

 Tourism, economy and culture

 Until 1987, it was the policy of the Fiji government that the Yasawa Group was closed to land-based tourism because the king of the Yasawa Group, who was not controlled by the government, did not want tourism.
 There were limited cruise operations since the 1950s, but passengers had to stay aboard their ships.
 Without tourism, the local residents lived in peace and harmony in a communal atmosphere.
 Since the Fijian government lifted the restrictions on land-based tourism in the Yasawa Group, a number of resorts have been established there.
 Due to its freehold real-estate status, three budget resorts have been operating on Tavewa island since the early 1980s.

+They celebrate Waya's Passover on February 17th.